EDUCBA Logo

 AutoFilter Example 1-3

-• Unselect all the check mark and select the brand BRAUN from the following list.
+• Unselect all the check marks and select the brand BRAUN from the following list.

 AutoFilter Example 1-4

-• Once we select BRAUN from the following list, excel filters only BRAUN, and it will hide all the other rows and display the specific brand as the output as follows.
+• Once we select BRAUN from the following list, excel filters only BRAUN, and it will hide all the other rows and display the specific brand as the following output.

 AutoFilter Example 1-5